Gadoxetate (By injection)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Muscle weakness, stiff joints or trouble moving, or deep bone pain
+- Muscle weakness, stiff joints or trouble moving, bone pain

 If you notice these less serious side effects, talk with your doctor: